Bridging Minds, Systems, and Relationships: Biopsychorelational Healing

 Panelists:

-- Demonstrate relational interventions that can complement pharmacological approaches.
+• Demonstrate relational interventions that complement pharmacological approaches.

 Panelists:

-- Explore therapeutic strategies that foster resilience, belonging, and healing within refugee family systems.
+• Explore strategies that foster resilience, belonging, and healing within refugee family systems.

 Panelists: